This is the year in which the building of the first synagogue got underway! They newspaper coverage for this is in a separate series of posts:

 - 6/12: In the arrangements for the annual businessmen’s picnic, for the first time members of the Jewish community were involved in the planning.
 Joseph Lasdusky was named the ticket receiver, and the general committee included Samuel Markowitz and Adolph Hepps.

-- 9/12: Twice in one family!
-A Maranz boy was knocked out last year when a stone was thrown at him!
+- 9/12: Twice in a year!
+Last year, this little boy was knocked out when a stone was thrown at him!

 Struck with a Brick